 Speaker: Shannon McFarland, Cisco

-Title: IPV6 in Cloud Deployments
+Title: IPV6 in Cloud Deployments (power point)

 Abstract: More and more enterprise and service provider environments are deploying IPv6 within their Clouds due to extreme IPv4 address exhaustion.
 IPv6 support in various private and public Cloud platforms range from zero-to-hero.